 Cambridge

 A university city with a serious, under-celebrated coffee scene.
-These are the thirteen shops that earned a place on our list — in the city and just beyond it.
+These are the sixteen shops that earned a place on our list — in the city and just beyond it.

 Chosen shops